 When you joined the New York State and Local Retirement System (NYSLRS), you were assigned a tier based on the date of your membership.
-There are six tiers in the Employees’ Retirement System (ERS) and five in the Police and Fire Retirement System (PFRS).
-Each tier has a different benefit structure established by State Law.
+This post looks at Tier 5 members of the Employees’ Retirement System (ERS).

 Where to Find More ERS Tier 5 Information